-What is a quality center?
+What is a Quality Center?

 Being informed and knowing what to look for will help you make the best selection for your child

-Aren’t all licensed centers “high quality”?
+Aren’t all licensed programs “high quality”?

 Licensing is about safety, not education.
 Licensed and regulated centers, along with family home providers, are required to maintain a minimum set of health, safety and training standards.
 A center could meet all licensing standards and do very little in the way of child development.

 “Accredited” child care centers, preschools and family care homes are those that have gone beyond the minimum licensing standards and have voluntarily met the standards set by national childcare organizations.
 These standards often include professional development requirements, child development training and positive discipline programs.
-A highly respected accreditation is NAEYC (National Association for the Education of Young Children).
-Fewer than 10% of child care centers are NAEYC accredited—and only 0.8% of family care homes.

 What characteristics make a center high-quality?

 • Well-trained teaching staff with degrees in early childhood education

 • Focus on social-emotional growth